 Target scores for American business schools

-An international candidate (non-American) applying to an American MBA generally needs a GMAT slightly above the school's average to compensate for the more competitive international applicant pool.
-Careful timing is essential: the article on when to take the GMAT explains how to synchronize preparation with admission rounds.
+An international (non-American) candidate applying to an American MBA generally needs a GMAT slightly above the school's average to offset the fact that the international applicant pool is more competitive.
+Planning the timing carefully is essential: the article on when to take the GMAT explains how to synchronise preparation with the admission rounds.

 The GMAT is important, but it is not everything.
 Business schools use a holistic admissions process where the test is one component.
 Here is what weighs alongside the score.